 How to whiten sensitive teeth?

 Whitening sensitive teeth is not recommended.
 Bleaching products are designed for use on healthy teeth with no exposed dentin.
-If you are really set on whitening anyway, consult with a dentist beforehand.
-They will be able to recommend what the best solution is in your case.
+If you are really set on whitening, consult a dentist beforehand.
+They will be able to recommend the best solution in your case.

 Can you prevent your teeth from being sensitive?